 We then need to specify some settings for the lattice.
 The first of these is the Lattice Type.
 The various types are documented in the ANSYS 19.2 Help.
-In my example I stick with the default Cubic option.
+In my example I selected the Crossed option.

 The other properties to define are:

 - Minimum Density (to avoid lattice structures that are toothin.
 Allowed bounds are 0 and 1)